Francisco Franco: Francoism and fascism

-Franco's regime exhibited certain elements of fascism, characterized as trappings, or as essential similarities with fascist regimes in culture, politics and social sphere.
+Franco's regime exhibited certain elements of fascism, characterised as trappings, or as essential similarities with fascist regimes in culture, politics and social sphere.
 The Oxford Living Dictionary and Oxford's A Dictionary of Philosophy present Franco's regime as an example of fascism.
-Stanley Payne argued that very few scholars consider Franco to be a "core fascist"; Paul Preston, while agreeing that Franco's personal beliefs were "deeply conservative" rather than fascist, also said that "the only absolutely indisputable fascist leader is Mussolini" and that "Franco wasn't a fascist... he was something much worse."
-He defines his regime as a Spanish variant of fascism.
-Richard Griffiths argues that such distinction between Franco's conservatism and fascism would not be understood by Franco himself or his contemporaries.
-According to such historians as Preston, Julián Casanova, and Ferran Gallego, the Nationalists from conservatives to fascists acted as a unified movement, underwent fascisation and radicalization in the course of the war and shared a common ideological culture which led to them establishing, according to these historians, fascism in Spain.
+Paul Preston, who views Francoism as the Spanish variant of fascism, describes Franco's personal beliefs as "deeply conservative" shaped by a mentality of a colonial officer rather than the ones of Benito Mussolini, "the only absolutely indisputable fascist leader", and characterizes Franco as "something much worse" than a fascist in Franco's readiness, in Franco's own words, to "shoot half of Spain."
+Stanley G. Payne argued that very few scholars consider Franco to be a "core fascist", but at the same time, according to Payne, Franco accepted "the greater part" of Falangist program, although did not become a "genuine Falangist" in the way that he disagreed on "social and economic radicalism" of the pre-war Falange.
+Richard Griffiths argues that a distinction between fascism and Franco's conservatism would not be understood neither by Franco himself nor his contemporaries.
+According to such historians as Preston, Julián Casanova, and Ferran Gallego, the Nationalists from conservatives to fascists acted as a unified movement, underwent fascisation and radicalisation in the course of the war and shared a common ideological culture which led to them establishing, according to these historians, fascism in Spain.
 The politics of the rebel army headed by Franco, according to Preston, became "undistinguishable" from fascism during the war.
 Franco himself during the war used the radical fascist ideology of Falangism in construction of his regime, taking the Falange as the base for his party FET-JONS and presenting himself as the direct successor to Jose Antonio Primo de Rivera, the founder of the Falange who gained a posthumous personality cult in Francoist Spain of a martyr and the embodiment of the "New Spain".
-Franco presented himself as completing the work that the young Jose Antonio had begun, becoming recognized as a fascist leader.
+Franco presented himself as completing the work that the young Jose Antonio had begun, becoming recognised as a fascist leader.